TWMJFinal

 Day 40

 Perhaps it was the overindulgence in the nettle brew and the lashings of lavender honey my pregnant wife gave me, but I woke certain the star is linked to the Hebrews.
-Their Exodus story had long occupied our Eastern curiosity: a people called out by an invisible God, lighting their passage through history with faith rather than charts.
+Their Exodus story has long occupied our Eastern curiosity: a people called out by an invisible God, lighting their passage through history with faith rather than charts.

 Day 50

 I found it!
 The legendary ‘slave scroll’ given to Pharnaces, our family’s martial ancestor, by his footman, Arnica.
-The story is etched in our history: Arnica threw himself before a lion to save his master, earning a crippled arm and a missing finger.
-To Pharnaces’ astonishment, Arnica’s answer was simple, yet luminous: “The Torah commands that you shall love your neighbour as yourself, and you are much more than my neighbour.”
-From that day, Arnica and Pharnaces were bound by faith.
-On his deathbed, Arnica bestowed the elaborate Torah scroll upon his lord.
+The story is etched in our history: back in the lands by the Sea, Arnica threw himself before a lion to save his master, earning a crippled arm and a missing finger from the battle with that beast.
+To Pharnaces’ astonishment, Arnica shared a simple yet luminous answer:

-It was my turn to read it.
+Now it was my turn to read it.
 My command of Aramaic flows, yet my grasp of Hebrew is hesitant.
 As a scientist, I was drawn first to the illustrations on the margins.
-There, next to an inked drawing, was a passage marked: ‘I see him, but not now; I behold him, but not near: a star shall come out of Jacob’...

 Could this, finally, be the star?